 Decision SP04 Original 2010 decision Pass-through costs - GTBs The IMs include a list of pass-through costs and a process for adding new pass-through costs.
 Pass-through costs include local authority rates and regulatory levies.
 See section 8.3 and Appendix J, section J2 of 2010 EDB-GPB IM reasons paper: Input Methodologies (Electricity Distribution and Gas Pipeline Services): Reasons Paper (22 December 2010) 2013 amendment to this decision We amended the IMs to make changes to provisions that will apply to the DPPs for suppliers of gas pipeline services.
 The definition of pass-through costs for gas transmission services was revised to allow the pass-through of Electricity and Gas Complaints Commission levies.
 See: Amendments to input methodologies for gas distribution and transmission services: Reasons paper (26 February 2013) 2016 amendment We changed this decision to widen the criteria-based pass-through costs, consistent with the change to IM decision SP03.
-See Chapter 3 of Topic paper 2: CPP requirements .
+See Chapter 3 of Topic paper 2: CPP requirements.
 This decision applies to the following sectors: GTB

-7.16 Our draft decision is to make an implementation change to IM decision SP04 by updating the dispute scheme levy pass-through cost to refer to the disputes scheme in s 43E of the Gas Act, rather than specifically to the "Electricity and Gas Complaints Commissioner Scheme".
+- 7.28 Our final decision is to make an implementation change to IM decision SP04 by updating the dispute scheme levy pass-through cost to refer to the disputes scheme in s 43E of the Gas Act, rather than specifically to the "Electricity and Gas Complaints Commissioner Scheme".
+This confirms our draft decision. - 7.29 This decision is the equivalent decision for GTBs to the decision under IM decision code SP03.

-7.17 Our reasons are the same as those described above for IM decision SP03.
+7.30 The reasons for our decision are the same as those described above for IM decision SP03.